-A quick start guide (QSG) is a document that helps to briefly communicate the key actions that a customer or user must complete in order to start using their product or service.
+A quick start guide is a document that helps to briefly communicate the key actions that a customer or user must complete in order to start using their product or service.
 They are often used to support self-installation; helping a customer to get set up on their own.

 They are different from a user guide or manual, which are more likely to look like the book in the picture above.

-Why is a quick start guide important?
+Why is research important to a quick start guide?

 Writing clear, comprehensive quick start guides takes practice and experience.
 A good quick start guide writer should have an understanding of user experience (UX) and be able to put themselves in the user’s shoes, while also cutting down the information to leave just the essential.

 This is why user research is such a key part of creating quick start guides.
 It’s a good idea to involve someone that is external to the company, product or service in question, as an unbiased, and in some cases unfamiliar, view of a product or service will help to produce a clearer start guide for end-users.

 In order to create clear and helpful quick start guides, the strategy team at Make it Clear undertake user testing and observation sessions to better understand the situation of an end-user when experiencing the guide and also to identify any problems that the user encounters.
 Additionally, it’s also useful to have user personas or user journeys in place at this stage so that the quick start guide can be created with existing customer knowledge in mind.

 If you’re wondering why a quick start guide will help, read on.

 A quick start guide gives the customer all the information they need to set up and use their new product or service properly.
 It can prevent confusion and improve the experience with a new product or service.